 From Te Arawa, Daryn recently gained his Doctorate in Government from Victoria University of Wellington specialising in Māori leadership practice in the New Zealand public sector.
 He also holds an Executive Masters in Public Administration from ANZSOG and post-graduate degree in management and a Bachelor of Business Studies degree from Massey University.

-Craig was appointed to the role of Deputy Secretary, Evidence, Data and Knowledge in May 2016.
+Alex is the Acting Deputy Secretary, Evidence, Data and Knowledge (EDK).